 - Pool slides must be wet for safe sliding.

-- While servicing your pool, shake the slide to detect any loosening bolts.
+- While servicing your pool, shake the slide to detect any loose bolts.
 Water on a pool deck can cause rusted bolts, so inspect for signs of rust.

 - Check the water supply line for leaks, which could lower the pool water level and lead to equipment that runs dry and results in costly repairs.